52nd Liège Colloquium on Ocean Dynamics – Towards understanding and assessing human impacts on coastal marine environments

 Opening Keynote: Anthropogenic and natural impacts on North Sea sediments by Karline Soetaert, NIOZ, The Netherlands.

 Regular sessions will be held on the following themes:

 - Assessing the impact of sedimentary changes on the coastal ocean physics, biodiversity and biogeochemistry.
 KEYNOTE Speaker: Martin Solan, University of Southampton, UK

-In coastal ecosystems, seafloor disturbance resulting from aggregate extraction, dredge disposal and beam trawling leads to changes in the composition of the sediment (fining or coarsening).
-These changes can have important implications for physical habitat characteristics, biogeochemical cycling, biodiversity and food web structure.
-This session focuses on contributions that increase our understanding of sediment-induced changes in the ecological, physical and chemical characteristics of the marine ecosystem, and the feedback of biological activity (bioturbation, capture and burial of fine fractions) on the sediment composition.
-Especially, new tools to measure the composition changes in situ or in laboratory conditions are welcomed.
+In coastal ecosystems, seafloor disturbance resulting from aggregate extraction, dredge disposal and beam trawling leads to “fining” of the sediment.
+This fining can have important implications for physical habitat characteristics, biogeochemical cycling, biodiversity and food web structure.
+This session focuses on contributions that increase our understanding of sediment-induced changes in the ecological, physical and chemical characteristics of the marine ecosystem.
+Especially, new tools to measure the fining process in situ or in laboratory conditions are welcomed.

 - Assessing the impact of land-based pressures on the coastal environment, river-estuary-coastal ocean coupling.
 KEYNOTE Speaker: Marjorie A.M.
 Friedrichs, Virginia Institute of Marine Science, USA